uc-data-services/sql-workshop-vm/README.md

 4. In the terminal client, navigate to where you want to do your work using 'cd <directory>' (e.g. 'cd Desktop' in windows).
 5. Type git clone https://github.com/uc-data-services/sql-workshop-vm.git.
 Alternatively, you can download and unzip the repository https://github.com/uc-data-services/sql-workshop-vm/archive/master.zip
 6. Change directories into sql-workshop-vm:  `cd sql-workshop-vm`
-7. Run 'vagrant up' in the directory (get a cup of coffee this will take 5-10 min).
+7. Run `vagrant up` in the directory (get a cup of coffee this will take 5-10 min).
-8. After 'vagrant up' finishes, test the installation by running the command `vagrant ssh`.
+8. After `vagrant up` finishes, test the installation by running the command `vagrant ssh`.
 If asked for a password, type "vagrant".
 This should take you to a new "vagrant" command prompt.
 9. Type `exit` to return to your host operating system, then `vagrant suspend` to turn off the virtual machine.